LudwigStumpp/ble-recorder/README.md

 For an overview of the supported browsers, see the [browser support of the Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).

 Furthermore, there seems to be a limit on the maximum message length depending on the browser version:
-- Google Chrome Version 92.0 on Android only supports maximum message length of 20 characters
+- Google Chrome Version 92.0 on Android only supports maximum message length of 20 characters.
-- On Win10 the same version seems to work for at least up to 64 characters (true limit not measured)
+- On Win10 the same version seems to work for at least up to 64 characters (true limit not measured).

 ## 5. Contributing